 Students conduct senior research projects.
-Our students have researched and presented on topics such as: Music in the Works of German-American Painter Oscar Bluemner; the Environmental Policies of Southwest Germany with Emphasis on the City of Freiburg; Concepts of Individualism in German and Russian War Novels; Sexual Politics during National Socialism.
+Our students have researched and presented on topics such as Music in the Works of German-American Painter Oscar Bluemner, the Environmental Policies of Southwest Germany with Emphasis on the City of Freiburg, Concepts of Individualism in German and Russian War Novels, and Sexual Politics during National Socialism.

 Facilities and opportunities

 The German program is part of the Department of Modern Languages and Literatures, which is housed in Sampson Hall.
 All classes are taught in smart classrooms, and technology is widely used in and outside of class.
 The language laboratory is readily available for individual or group work.
 Students can also join the German Club, have access to native-speaking tutors, and participate in informal discussion at German conversation tables.

 In addition, the German program offers a five-week summer program in Freiburg, Germany, during which students can take German as well as English language courses in theater, political science, philosophy, religious studies, art and other topics.

 A knowledge of German has helped our majors and minors gain admittance to reputable graduate programs in philosophy, music, history, geography, business and political science as well as in German.

 Faculty members include a recipient of Stetson University's William Hugh McEniry Award for Excellence in Teaching.

 One of the ways Stetson University fosters excellence in undergraduate programs is through the Stetson Undergraduate Research Experience.
 Each year undergraduate scholars are selected in a university-wide competition for grants to work with a faculty mentor on a summer research project.

 Students have the opportunity to join Delta Phi Alpha, the national German honorary society.
 The department also gives a book award to the Most Outstanding Senior, and the Lynch Scholarship to language majors.